ferhatsahin/gql-product-card/README.md

 **Setup Steps!**
 >FOR SERVER-SİDE
->after running the project you can check the Graphql Playground on localhost:4000
+>-> after running the project you can check the Graphql Playground on localhost:4000
 >```sh
 >-- To run server side of project --
 >$ cd server